 - Haemophilus influenzae (Hib) vaccine (for children four years of age)

 - Polio vaccine (for patients 4 through 17 years)

 - Varicella vaccine (for patients 4 through 18 years)

-The Health Department provides free and confidential clinics that test for HIV and other sexually transmitted diseases.
+The Health Department provides free and confidential clinic that test for HIV and other sexually transmitted diseases.